mrigankpawagi/SaveMyAss/README.md

 2. Clone the forked repository to your local machine.

 3. Run `python .savemyass/setup.py` from the root of the repository to launch the setup wizard.
 The setup wizard will ask you to set your secret passkey and will install the required git-hooks.
-If you have previously set up *SaveMyAss* and cloning the repository again, you must provide the same secret passkey as your previous setup to decrypt the files.
+If you have previously set up *SaveMyAss* and are cloning the repository again, you must provide the same secret passkey as your previous setup to decrypt the files.
 The setup wizard will decrypt the files for you.

 To uninstall *SaveMyAss* and push the clear text files to your repository, run `python .savemyass/freemyass.py` from the root of the repository.
 This will remove the git-hooks, decrypt the files, and destroy the secret passkey.